+The measure does not specify how reimbursement amounts will be calculated; however, the reimbursement requirement is expected to increase state expenditures for administration.
 The measure increases expenditures for the Department of Local Affairs to update the Assessors' Reference Library to provide guidance to assessors concerning property valuations.
 For 2024 only, the measure will require these updates to occur immediately in order to allow time for properties to be revalued before the end of the calendar year.

 Economic impacts.
 Limiting property valuations will increase the amount of after-tax income available for homeowners and business property owners to spend, save, or invest elsewhere in the economy.

-The measure will decrease revenue available to counties, municipalities, school districts, and special districts relative to current law, lowering the amount of funds available for public services.
+The measure will decrease revenue collected by school districts under mill levy overrides and bond approvals, lowering the amount of funds available for school services.
+The measure obligates a significant portion of the state General Fund to reimburse lost property tax revenue to local governments, estimated at about 16 percent of the amount forecast to be collected in FY 2024-25 that the state is permitted to retain and spend under TABOR.
+This amount will be unavailable for other state services.

 Any overall change in economic activity will depend on the net economic impacts of higher after-tax household and business income and reduced investment in public services.

 The measure creates a strong financial disincentive against making improvements to one's property, since these would qualify as an "unusual condition" and significantly increase the amount of tax owed relative to if the improvement had not been made.
-As a result, the measure is expected to decrease demand for property improvements, shifting consumption away from architects, general contractors and subcontractors, materials suppliers, and other businesses that produce or sell associated goods or services.
+As a result, the measure is expected to decrease demand for property improvements, which would shift consumption away from architects, general contractors and subcontractors, materials suppliers, and other businesses that produce or sell associated goods or services.